dudecacholinha/Multimedia/README.md

 # Multim-dia
-Some of the mini-games made for a game in the course of Multimédia
+Some of the mini-games made for a game in the course of Multim\édia

 <h2> Hamburguer Mini-Game</h2>